radixs/teacher/README.md

 - Fill in Dockerfiles and service bootstraps per rollout steps.
 - Implement automated tests mapped to `make test`.
 - Document model download and caching workflow once services are in place.

+To bootstrap Elasticsearch templates after the cluster is running, execute `make bootstrap-es`.

+## Elasticsearch Bootstrap
+Once Elasticsearch is running, execute `make bootstrap-es` to apply index templates and create base indices.